openhab/openhab-addons/bundles/org.openhab.persistence.influxdb/README.md

 temperature,item=tempBath,floor=firstfloor
 ```

-You can now easily select all temperatures of firstfloor or average temperature of groundfloor.
+You can now easily select all temperatures of the firstfloor or the average temperature of the groundfloor.

 #### Extended automatic tagging

-Beside the metadata tags there are additional configuration parameters of the service to activate different automatic tags generation.
+Besides the metadata tags, there are additional configuration parameters to activate different automatic tags generation.

 | Property       | Default | Required | Description                                                                                          |
 | -------------- | ------- | -------- | ---------------------------------------------------------------------------------------------------- |